noflo/noflo-nodejs/README.md

 ```

 After this the runtime will report its current IP address to your Flowhub UI whenever it is started.
+Autodetection will prefer external interfaces over local one (e.g. the loopback interface).
+If you prefer a certain network interface you can use "autodetect(<iface>)" e.g.
+"autodetect(wlan0)" to check that interface if it is online.

 ### Example flowhub.json